the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-events.md

 We also discuss _The Turing Way_ as a project in general and what the core team is working on to support the development of its guide on reproducibility, ethics, project design, collaboration, communication and a meta-book on the project itself.
 Most importantly, the core team goes through the contribution guideline and explain how attendees can effectively use their time at the book dash.

-The template for shared-notes can be accessed in the community handbook {ref}`here<ch-bookdash-precall-template>`.
+The template for shared-notes can be accessed in the community handbook {ref}`here<ch-template-bookdash-precall>`.
 You can read notes from the calls from the most recent book dash [here](https://hackmd.io/@malvikasharan/bookdash).

 ## Day-1: brainstorming and dinner